 What is 'Implied' assignment?

-Where a medical provider, has an agreement with an insurer, for example where a service is billed through a medical purchase provider agreement (MPPA), there are no requirements for signatures or approvals from the assignor or patient.
+According the the new legislation, where a patient has an existing arrangement with an insurer, there are no requirements for signatures or approvals from the assignor or patient if services are provided under that arrangement.

 Do I need AoB for Medicare Claims?